CiSL-hub/Project-Observers-Repo/README.md

 ## The purpose

-There are a lot of reasons for this showcase, some of them are:
+There are a lot of reasons for this showcase, some of them includes:

 ### 1. Getting it out there